FantomeBeignet/ppu/README.md

   generate, g, gen

 Flags:
-  -h, --help   help for generate
+  -c, --capitalize   capitalize each word of the passphase -h, --help         help for generate
 ```

 Given an argument `x`, `ppu generate x` prints an x-word long passphrase to